Arpita-deb/Creating-Christmas-Card-in-R/README.md

 # R You Ready for Christmas?
-## A Guide to Creating Custom Cards with R
+## A Guide to Create Custom Cards with R
 ![christmas](https://github.com/Arpita-deb/Creating-Christmas-Card-in-R/assets/139372731/cff47923-ad0b-45be-a0bb-0e54c3515ae0)
-Inspired by an article as how to create a Christmas card in R, I've created my own version of it using ggplot() in R Programming Language.
+Inspired by an article about how to create a Christmas card in R, I've created my own Christmas Card using ggplot() in R Programming Language.

 # Tool used:
 * R Programming Language